troclaux/notes/aws.md

 ## Outposts

-> fully managed service that extends aws infrastructure, services and tools to virtually any on-premises or edge locations
+> fully-managed service that extends aws infrastructure, services and tools to virtually any on-premises or edge locations

 > run aws services locally on your own hardware, while still being managed from the aws cloud